marivallekjelby/homework/README.md

 # homework
-Homework for the course Practical Programming and Numerical Methods".
+Homework for the course "Practical Programming and Numerical Methods".